wojtek1928/Simple-website-PHP/README.md

-## A simple website made as a project of the Computer Networks and Databases course at the University
+## A simple website made as a project of the Computer Networks and Databases course at the AGH University of Scienece and Technology

+### Copy of this website is available on http://php-web-studies-2020.joaorz.atthost24.pl/

 The backend of this page is made in PHP.
 Frontend uses JavaScript with bootstrap and CSS.
 Design requirements: